 Chronic renal failure, or chronic kidney disease (CKD), is a slow and progressive decline of kidney function.
-It’s usually a result of a complication from another serious medical condition.
+It's usually a result of a complication from another serious medical condition such as diabetes, high blood pressure or cardiovascular disease.
 Unlike acute renal failure, which happens quickly and suddenly, chronic renal failure happens gradually – over a period of weeks, months, or years – as the kidneys slowly stop working, leading to end-stage renal disease (ESRD).

 The kidneys play three major roles:

 - removing waste products from the body, keeping toxins from building up in the bloodstream

 - producing hormones that control other body functions, such as regulating blood pressure and producing red blood cells

 - regulating the levels of minerals or electrolytes (e.g., sodium, calcium, and potassium) and fluid in the body

 Most people have two functioning kidneys.
 It's entirely possible to live a full, healthy life with only one kidney – one fully functioning kidney can do the work of two – but it's essential to watch for signs of any problems with the remaining kidney.

 When kidneys get to the point where they can't function at all, kidney dialysis or a transplant is the only way to remove the body's waste products.

 The most common causes of chronic renal failure in North America are diabetes mellitus (type 1 or type 2 diabetes) and high blood pressure.